-You must complete an appeal through Superior HealthPlan prior to requesting a State Fair Hearing.
-If you disagree with Superior's appeal decision, you have the right to ask for a State Fair Hearing from the Texas Health and Human Services Commission (HHSC).
-You may also request a State Fair Hearing if Superior does not make a decision on your appeal within the required time frame.
+You must complete the internal health plan appeal process through Superior HealthPlan prior to requesting a State Fair Hearing.
+If you disagree with Superior's appeal decision, you have the right to ask for a State Fair Hearing from Texas Health and Human Services Commission (HHSC) with or without an External Medical Review through an Independent Review Organization (IRO).
+You can ask for an External Medical Review and a State Fair Hearing, but you cannot request only an External Medical Review.
+You may also request a State Fair Hearing with or without an External Medical Review if Superior does not make a decision on your appeal within the required time frame.
 You may represent yourself at the State Fair Hearing, or name someone else to be your representative.
-This could be a doctor, your Medical Consenter, lawyer, or any other Legal Authorized Representative.
-You may name someone to represent you by writing a letter to Superior telling them the name of the person that you want to represent you.
+This could be a provider, your Medical Consenter, lawyer, or any other Legally Authorized Representative.
+You may name someone to represent you by writing a letter to Superior telling us the name of the person that you want to represent you.

-You or your representative must ask for a State Fair Hearing within 120 days of the date of the notice telling you that we are denying your appeal with Superior.
+You or your representative must ask for a State Fair Hearing within 120 Days of the date of the notice telling you that we are denying your internal health plan appeal.